Towards Explainable Industrial Anomaly Detection via Knowledge-Guided Latent Reasoning: Methodology

 Formally, given a query image $I\in \mathcal{I}_{test}$ depicting an industrial object and a question $Q\in \mathcal{Q}_{test}$, the model aims to predict the correct answer $A$.
 Each question corresponds to a specific anomaly reasoning objective, demanding varying levels of visual perception and reasoning.

-Our proposed method supports anomaly detection under two settings: \begin{itemize} \item \textbf{One-shot setting}: the model receives a query image $I$ and a question $Q$, along with a reference image $I_{r} \in \mathcal{I}_{ref}$ of a normal object from the same domain.
-The model is required to generate both the answer and a corresponding explanation. \item \textbf{Zero-shot setting}: the model only receives the query image $I$ and the question $Q$, without any reference information, and is expected to produce the answer along with the relevant explanation. \end{itemize}
+Our proposed method supports two settings: (1) \textbf{One-shot setting}: the model receives a query image $I$ and a question $Q$, along with a reference image $I_{r} \in \mathcal{I}_{ref}$ of a normal object from the same domain.
+The model is required to generate both the answer and a corresponding explanation.
+(2) \textbf{Zero-shot setting}: the model only receives the query image $I$ and the question $Q$, without any reference information, and is expected to produce the answer along with the relevant explanation.